 The next MathsJam evening is:

-Tuesday 19th March in Aberdeen, Antwerp, Auckland, Bangkok, Bath, Beirut, Berlin, Bexhill, Birmingham, Bletchley, Brighton, Bristol, Brunei, Cairo, Cambridge, Canterbury, Cardiff, Cheltenham, Chicago IL, Christchurch, Coventry, Delhi, East Devon, East Dorset, Edinburgh, Gold Coast, Greenwich, Greifswald, Guildford, Hull, Islamabad, Kolkata, Lagos, Lansing MI, Leeds, Leicester, Lincoln, London, Manchester, Marbella, Melbourne, Newcastle, Norwich, Nottingham, Oshawa ON, Ottawa ON, Oxford, Pavia, Phoenix AZ, Pisa, Portsmouth, Pretoria, San Francisco, CA, Santa Cruz CA, Seattle WA, Sheffield, Singapore, Spokane WA, Stockholm, Suzhou, Swansea, Sydney, Tacoma WA, Timaru, Vaxjo, Windsor ON, Winnipeg MB, Worcester and York.
+Tuesday 23rd July in Aberdeen, Auckland, Bangkok, Bath, Beirut, Berlin, Bexhill, Birmingham, Bletchley, Brighton, Bristol, Brunei, Cairo, Cambridge, Canterbury, Cheltenham, Chicago IL, Coventry, Delhi, Douglas, IoM, East Devon, East Dorset, Edinburgh, Gold Coast, Greifswald, Guildford, Hull, Islamabad, Kolkata, Lagos, Lansing MI, Leeds, Leicester, Lincoln, Liverpool, London, Manchester, Marbella, Melbourne, Norwich, Nottingham, Oshawa ON, Ottawa ON, Oxford, Phoenix AZ, Pisa, Pretoria, San Francisco, CA, Santa Cruz CA, Seattle WA, Sheffield, Spokane WA, Stockholm, Suzhou, Swansea, Sydney, Tacoma WA, Timaru, Turin, Vaxjo, Windsor ON, Worcester and York.

 If there isn't an event in your area, and you'd like there to be one, please email firstname.lastname@example.org for details of how you can set one up!